 Also, many banks have implemented additional security measures to prevent this, such as requiring security questions to access your bank account.

 Someone using your Social Security number could also undergo medical treatment, effectively tainting your medical records.
 Inaccurate medical records can have deadly consequences.
 For example, imagine what could happen if you received treatment based on a false history listing the wrong blood type.
 Additionally, thieves can poach your health insurance coverage, which could leave you in a bind when you need it.

 3. File a Fraudulent Tax Refund

-So the sooner you file your taxes, the more likely you’ll get your refund before an identity thief has an opportunity to take advantage of your stolen identity.
-You’ll know someone stole your identity if your return is rejected as a duplicate—then you get to start the process of resolving the fraud and, if necessary, getting the refund you deserve.
+So, the sooner you file your taxes, the more likely you’ll get your refund before an identity thief has an opportunity to take advantage of your stolen identity.
+You’ll know someone stole your identity if your return is rejected as a duplicate.
+Then, you get to start the process of resolving the fraud and, if necessary, getting the refund you deserve.

 4. Commit Crimes

 Getting your Social Security number might just be a fraction of the thief’s crimes.
-If the identity thief gets arrested for another crime and gives your Social Security number to law enforcement, you’ve become tangled in their criminal history.
+If the identity thief gets arrested for another crime and gives your Social Security number to law enforcement, you can become tangled in their criminal history.
 Their criminal record could prevent you from getting jobs or interfere with anything else that requires a criminal background check.